joelson-c/fcc/README.md

 # FreeCodeCamp Projects

-Here are my projects done in [freecodecamp.org].
+Here are my projects done in <https://freecodecamp.org>.

-Everything in this repository is licensed as follows in [LICENCE] file.
+Everything in this repository is licensed as follows in the [License file](LICENSE).